Alekamerlin/walkman-dap-guide/README.md

 ```
 Where `U` is the destination code for the US region, and `off` disables sounds pressure.

-After changing the destination code, disconnect the Walkmand, and reset it to factory settings to apply the changes.
+After changing the destination code, disconnect the Walkman, and reset it to factory settings to apply the changes.